facebook/sapling/hgsubversion/help/subversion.rst

     If it is set to an implementation different from what the repo is using, a migration will run automatically when the revision map is accessed.

+  ``hgsubversion.sqlitepragmas``

+    A list of sqlite PRAGMA statements to tweak sqlite.
+Each item should be in the format ``key=value`` without ``PRAGMA``, or spaces, or quotation marks.
+Refer to https://www.sqlite.org/pragma.html for possible options.

+    For example, setting it to ``synchronous=0, journal_mode=memory`` will give you better performance at the cost of possible database corruption.

   ``hgsubversion.stupid``
     Setting this boolean option to true will force using a slower method for pulling revisions from Subversion.
 This method is compatible with servers